 You may give us your personal data by filling in forms on our websites e.g. www.sfi.ie and www.smartfutures.ie or by uploading data to our web portals, by applying for a grant, and/or by corresponding with us by phone, email or otherwise.

-- information that you volunteer (for example, by emailing us, filling in an on-line form or by using SFI’s Award Management System)
+- personal data that you volunteer for example, by emailing us, filling in an on-line form replying to a tender, applying for a grant, and/or by using SFI’s Award Management System SESAME;

 - statistical information gathered automatically when you visit the website;